Frank Bruno: Bruno vs. Witherspoon

 Bruno got back into title contention with a quick one-round KO win over former WBA champion Gerrie Coetzee of South Africa, and, in July 1986, he challenged Tim Witherspoon for the WBA heavyweight title.
 After once again leading on the cards for most of the fight, he ran out of steam and was defeated by knockout in round eleven.

 Bruno once again got himself back into title contention with wins over former contender James Tillis and journeymen Reggie Gross and Chuck Gardner.
 In October 1987, Bruno faced the veteran Joe Bugner in an all-British match-up.
 Bugner, although long past his peak, was coming off good wins over Greg Page, James Tillis and David Bey.
 Bruno won by TKO in the 8th round, the referee stopping the bout.

 Second World heavyweight title challenge

 Bruno vs. Tyson

 In February 1989, Bruno challenged Mike Tyson for the undisputed world heavyweight title.
 In the opening seconds, the fighters came together with huge punches, and Bruno was on the ropes.
 However, he recovered and continued, then rocked Tyson with a left hook, in the final moments of the first round.
 However, Tyson recovered and eventually overpowered Bruno, who was taking heavy punishment on the ropes when the referee stopped the contest in round five.

-Bruno kept winning fights, helping him to retain his spot as one of the world's leading heavyweights.
-He defeated journeymen such as Jose Ribalta, Pierre Coetzer, Dutchman Jan Emmen and then contender Carl Williams,.
+After the Tyson fight, Bruno did not fight for two years, needing surgery on a detached retina.
+The surgery having been successful, Bruno made his comeback and kept winning fights, helping him to retain his spot as one of the world's leading heavyweights.
+He defeated journeymen such as Jose Ribalta, Pierre Coetzer, Dutchman Jan Emmen and then contender Carl Williams.